 - What is a way you could show kindness in the world?

-When finished with the book, invite students to share how they plan to utilize their unique capacity for kindness to achieve their goals.
+When they finish the book, invite students to share how they plan to use their unique capacity for kindness to achieve their goals.
 This reinforces the “Be Kind” message and empowers each student to embrace their potential for spreading kindness.

-Book chat cards or discussion starters are a great tool to help enhance understanding and promote a culture of kindness.
+Book chat cards or discussion starters are a great tool for enhancing understanding and promoting a culture of kindness.
 These can be used before, during, and after reading to spark thoughtful reflections and discussions about kindness and its significance in their lives.

 “I Can Be Kind” Anchor Chart